chyla/ChylaThemeForEmacs/README.md

 # GitHub theme for Emacs

-GitHub-like theme for Emacs.
+GitHub-like (deftheme) theme for Emacs.
 Work in progress.

+Load with: (load-theme 'github t)